 Source: Canadian Water Association

-For more information about water heater rentals, view the Rental Agreement & Buyout Schedule.
+For more information about water softener rentals, view the Rental Agreement & Buyout Schedule.

 Water Treatment FAQs